Run an update on a Delta Live Tables pipeline

 Start a pipeline update for selected tables

-You may want to reprocess data for only selected tables in your pipeline.
+You can optionally reprocess data for only selected tables in your pipeline.
 For example, during development, you only change a single table and want to reduce testing time, or a pipeline update fails and you want to refresh only the failed tables.

 Note